tyrantdavis/Regularized-Linear-Regression/README.md

 #### Why use a linear regression algorithm to produce a real estate price estimator?
 A: The purpose of the model is to predict the price at which a house with particular attributes will sell.
 This is a regression type of outcome.
-While other algorithms can also be used to produce a regression outcome, linear regression is simple, relatively easy to implement, and can produce a good result in many cases.
+While other algorithms can also produce a regression outcome, linear regression is simple, relatively easy to implement, and can produce a good result in many cases.

 The house's median value(**Target**) will be the output (the dependent variable).
 The model will determine (predict) the price through multiple inputs (independent variables).
 This seems like an appropriate task for a regression model.

 ## Data
 An anonymized dataset that can be used to train the machine-learning model has been found.
-It is a CSV file containing more than 506 real estate transactions conducted in Boston, Massachusetts.
+It is a CSV file containing more than 506 real estate transactions in Boston, Massachusetts.

+## Conclusions

+- Which algorithm performs best?
+    - **Elastic regression** had the lowest MSE thus it performed the best in this situation, but only slightly better than a linear simple regression.

+- Which attribute has the greatest correlation to price?
+    - **RM** - the average number of rooms per house has the strongest positive correlation

+- Which attribute has the weakest correlation to price?
+    - **CHAS** - land bounds the Charles River

+* What emergent patterns seem to exist?
+    * The houses in the area are considerably old.
+    * Most houses are near employment centers.
+    * NO2 levels seem to vary, but the majority are generally low.
+    * The distribution of the number of rooms appears to be approximately symmetrical.
+    * The average number of rooms in a hose is six.
+Max is approximately 9 minimum about three and one-half
+    * Generally speaking, the more rooms a house has the higher the median value